 7. Shao Shao Ke

-I stumbled upon this restaurant specializing in Shanxi cuisine when I was doing research for our trip.
-I had never heard of Shanxi food before, but two words in the cuisine’s description convinced me to add Shao Shao Ke to our itinerary – lamb and cumin.
+I stumbled upon this Taipei restaurant specializing in Shanxi cuisine when I was doing research for our trip.
+I had never heard of Shanxi food before but two words in the cuisine’s description convinced me to add Shao Shao Ke to our itinerary – lamb and cumin.

 Shanxi cuisine is the cooking style of Shanxi Province in China.
 Noodles figure prominently in the cuisine, as does lamb.
 They’re also known for using a unique type of vinegar in their food.
-Called Shanxi mature vinegar, it’s a prized vinegar produced exclusively in the area.
+It’s called Shanxi mature vinegar and it’s a prized vinegar produced exclusively in the area.

 Pictured below are deep-fried lamb skewers with cumin, one of many lamb dishes they have on their menu.
 This dish was fantastic and unlike any lamb dish we’ve had in the past.

 It was tender with a light crisp coating and a flavorful punch of cumin.
-If you have a fondness for lamb, then I suggest you try this.
+If you have a fondness for lamb, then I suggest trying this.

 These deep-fried soy cheese puff pastries are a must-try as well.
 In fact, they’re so popular that you’re advised to put in an advanced reservation for them!